 How Many Volcanoes Are in the United States?

 The United States is home to a plethora of volcanoes.
-More than 331 volcanoes can name their home somewhere in the U.S. Many are located in Alaska and Hawaii, but those are not the only states that can boast a volatile volcanic history.
+More than 331 volcanoes are located in the U.S. Many can be found in Alaska and Hawaii, but those are not the only states that can boast a volatile volcanic history.

 States that have volcanoes are: